tadhgnolan/workout-generator/README.md

 [GitHub Projects](https://github.com/tadhgnolan/workout-generator/projects) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

+Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

 ### GitHub Issues